Logo

 Building simple websites is easier than ever.
 If you have money to spend, you can just buy a premium Wix or WordPress membership, use a template, and voila.
 Your website is ready.

 Every major programming language has a framework for web application development.
 The most popular examples include Rails for Ruby ( you can find ruby on rails developers on talmatic.com), Laravel for PHP, and Django for Python.
-There’s also Javascript, which went from a small tool for adding interactivity to websites, to a general-purpose programming language which boasts the most important web development frameworks today: Angular, Node, React, Vue, and more.
+There’s also Javascript, which went from a small tool for adding interactivity to websites, to a general-purpose programming language that boasts the most important web development frameworks today: Angular, Node, React, Vue, and more.

 Mobile applications started gaining traction when the first iPhone hit the market, along with competing Android devices.